 Unlike other Commonwealth-managed fisheries, the STRTF faces additional problems due to the straddling nature of the orange roughy stock.
-A coordinated management approach by Australia and New Zealand will continue to be important in rebuilding the stock to sustainable levels.
+A coordinated management approach by Australia and New Zealand will continue to be important in rebuilding the stock to sustainable levels

-20.6 ENVIRONMENTAL STATUS
+20.6 ENVIRONMENTAL ISSUES

-Orange roughy is listed as conservation dependent under the Environment Protection and Biodiversity Conservation Act 1999.
-The Australian Fisheries Management Authority is currently undertaking an Orange Roughy Conservation Programme (see Chapter 9).
+Orange roughy are listed as conservation dependent under the Environment Protection and Biodiversity Conservation Act 1999.
+The Australian Fisheries Management Authority (AFMA) is currently undertaking an Orange Roughy Conservation Programme (see Chapter 9 for more information).